List of Mad Men characters: Glen Bishop

 Glen Bishop (Marten Holden Weiner, son of series creator Matthew Weiner) is the son of Betty's neighbor, Helen Bishop.
 Aged 9 in Season 1 (1960), he develops a crush on Betty.
 One evening, when she is babysitting him, he purposely walks in on her while she is using the bathroom and looks at her for several seconds.
 He then later asks for a lock of her hair.
 She acquiesces, and when Helen discovers it, she angrily confronts Betty in a supermarket, telling her he is just a "little boy", causing an offended Betty to slap Helen across the face.
 Betty immediately leaves the market, and while her friend Francine offers her support, she also reveals that the incident has become a topic of neighborhood gossip.
-In Season 2, episode 10, "The Inheritance", Betty discovers that Glen has run away and has been living in the Draper's backyard playhouse for several days.
+In Season 2, episode 10, "The Inheritance", Betty discovers that Glen has run away and has been living in the Drapers' backyard playhouse for several days.
 Glen's father wants Glen to live with him and his new wife and baby, but Glen dislikes his stepmother and says she is mean.
 He also says his mother is only interested in her boyfriends, and that Glen brushes his little sister's teeth and puts her to bed.
 Glen and Betty comfort each other because they are both lonely and miserable.
 He tells Betty that he is there to rescue her.
 He proposes that Betty elope with him, but she instead calls his mother, which leads him to tell her he hates her.

 He returns in Season 4, working for his father at a Christmas tree lot, where he encounters Sally Draper and fixates on her as a replacement for Betty, bonding with her over their now-shared experience as children in divorced families.
 After discovering that Sally hates living in her house with her mother, Glen breaks in with a friend and vandalizes it, but leaves Sally's room untouched and leaves a secret gift on her bed.
 Glen often mentions age-inappropriate things to Sally about divorce and tries to encourage her to be secretive.